sigmf/SigMF/sigmf-spec.md

 Rules for SigMF Archive files:
 1. The Archive MUST use the `tar` archive format, as specified by POSIX.1-2001.
 1. The Archive file's filename extension MUST be `.sigmf`.
-1. The Archive MUST contain the following files: for each contained recording with some name given here meta-syntactically as `N`, files named `N` (a directory), `N/N.sigmf-meta`, and `N/N.sigmf-data`.
+1. The Archive MUST contain the following files: for each contained Recording with some name given here meta-syntactically as `N`, files named `N` (a directory), `N/N.sigmf-meta`, and `N/N.sigmf-data`.
 1. The Archive MAY contain a `.sigmf-collection` file in the top-level directory.